Kingdom Hearts II

 Development and Release[edit | edit source]

 Plans for a sequel to Kingdom Hearts were made by the completion of the first game's Final Mix release.
-However, certain obstacles such as the request to feature Mickey Mouse more needed to be settled with Disney before development could begin.
-The team behind the game was based on the team behind the original title, within Square Enix's Production Department Division-1.
+However, certain obstacles, such as the request to feature Mickey Mouse more needed to be settled with Disney before development could begin.
+The team behind the original title within Square Enix's Production Department Division-1 returned to make Kingdom Hearts II.
 The team set out to create a deeper, more mature story set in the Kingdom Hearts universe, intentionally including more complicated and darker concepts such as Nobodies, beings of nothing.
 The combat was revamped to display Sora's maturity.
 The engine was built from scratch to create a game free from the technological restrictions of its predecessor.
 Such advances include the ability to form change in battle, and to play as a quadruped as in the world based on The Lion King.
-Complaints targeted towards the first game, such as the camera and difficulty, were also addressed in production.
+Complaints targeted towards the first game, such as the camera and difficulty, were addressed during production.
 The gummi ship sections were also entirely revamped to match the faster pace of the title.

 Development of Kingdom Hearts II was confirmed in August 2003 at the Games Convention.
 It was officially unveiled at the Tokyo Game Show in September 2003 alongside Chain of Memories.
 Kingdom Hearts II was first confirmed for a 2005 release in Japan by Weekly Jump Magazine in June 2004.
-In August of that year, Square Enix held an event in Japan covering Chain of Memories and Kingdom Hearts II, including the first public demo of the latter.
+In August 2004, Square Enix held an event in Japan covering Chain of Memories and Kingdom Hearts II, including the first public demo of the latter, and new trailers for both.
 The game's official Japanese website was launched in May 2005, followed by the English website in December of that year.
 There were two years between the game's announcement and reveal of the release date, from September 2003 to 2005.
 Tetsuya Nomura admitted it was announced too early regarding months of silence about the title.

 Kingdom Hearts II was released in Japan on December 22, 2005, in North America on March 28, 2006, and in PAL regions in September 2006.
 As of March 2007, Kingdom Hearts II has shipped four million copies worldwide.